 On the day of your wedding, I’m committed to being your rock and will work with you (and your planner if you have one) to make everything go as smoothly as possible.

-I live Brooklyn (Park Slope) with my fiancé Marley.
+I live in the the Park Slope neighborhood of Brooklyn with my fiancé Marley.
 We’ve got two old mutt dogs: Leeloo (named after the character in The Fifth Element) and Mattingly, (named after the greatest first baseman of all time.)
 I like wine, coffee, craft beers, giggling with little kids, good design, traveling around the world, “that’s what she said” jokes, and when it’s someones birthday.

 My favorite quote is by Maya Angelou.
 It reads, “Success is liking yourself, liking what you do, and liking how you do it.”